 DAVID HENRY GERSON is a Student Academy Award® winning filmmaker whose work has also won prizes at Sundance and other international festivals.
 Born and raised in Washington DC, he is a graduate of Columbia University and the American Film Institute.
 David is the recipient of the AFI 2016 Richard P. Rodgers Award for Creative Excellence.
-His recently completed thesis film, ALL THESE VOICES, tells the story of a young Nazi soldier encountering an avant-garde theater-troupe of survivors celebrating the end of WWII.
+His thesis film, ALL THESE VOICES, tells the story of a young Nazi soldier encountering an avant-garde theater-troupe of survivors celebrating the end of WWII.
 It won the 2016 Student Academy Award®.